Rokiis1/roadmap/QA/tasks/testingTechniquesandAnalysis/acceptanceTesting.md

    11. As a new user, I can see an error message if I try to register with an email that is already in use.
    12. As a new user, I can see an error message if my name exceeds 50 characters.
    13. As a new user, I can see an error message if my password exceeds 20 characters.
+   14. As a new user, I can see an error message if my name contains symbols, numbers.
+Only alphabetic characters are allowed.
+   15. As a new user, I can see an error message if my email address exceeds 254 characters, which is the maximum length for an email address according to the specification.
+   16. As a new user, I can see an error message if my email address does not have a domain after the "@" symbol.
+   17. As a new user, I can see an error message if my email address contains more than one "@" symbol.
+   18. As a new user, I can see an error message if my email address contains spaces.
+   19. As a new user, I can see an error message if I enter a name that contains only spaces.
+   20. As a new user, I can see an error message if I enter a password that contains spaces at the beginning or end.
+   21. As a new user, I can see an error message if I try to submit the form with spaces in the email field at the beginning or end.
+   22. As a new user, I can see an error message if I try to submit the form with spaces in the name field at the beginning or end.
+   23. As a new user, I can see an error message if I enter a name that contains non-English alphabetic characters (like accented characters, Cyrillic characters, Chinese characters, etc.).
+This depends on the application's requirements - some applications may allow these characters.

 2. **Comprehensive Testing for User Login**